Maturity Laddering

 How Maturity Laddering Works

-Imagine a ladder where each rung represents a bond with a different maturity date.
-The "rungs" are spaced out evenly—typically one year apart.
-1. **Initial Setup:** You invest equal amounts in bonds maturing in 1, 2, 3, 4, and 5 years.
-2. **The First Year:** You collect interest on all five bonds.
-At the end of the year, the 1-year bond matures, returning your principal.
-3. **Reinvestment:** You take the principal from the matured 1-year bond and reinvest it into a new 5-year bond.
-4. **The New Ladder:** Your portfolio now consists of bonds with remaining maturities of 1, 2, 3, 4, and 5 years (the original 2-year bond now has 1 year left, the 3-year has 2 left, and so on).
-5. **Repeat:** This process continues indefinitely.
-Every year, a bond matures, providing cash that is then rolled over into a new long-term bond.
+Imagine a physical ladder where each individual rung represents a bond with a specific, different maturity date.
+In a well-constructed portfolio, these "rungs" are spaced out evenly—typically one year apart for simplicity.
+Maturity laddering "works" through a continuous cycle of maturation and renewal: 1.
+The Initial Setup: You invest equal amounts of capital in bonds maturing in 1, 2, 3, 4, and 5 years.
+2. The First Year Cycle: You collect regular interest payments on all five bonds throughout the year.
+At the exact end of the first year, your 1-year bond officially matures, returning your full principal.
+3. The Reinvestment Move: You take that returned principal from the matured 1-year bond and immediately reinvest it into a brand new 5-year bond at the prevailing market rate.
+4. The New Ladder State: Your portfolio now consists of bonds with remaining maturities of 1, 2, 3, 4, and 5 years again (the original 2-year bond now has 1 year left, the 3-year has 2 left, and so on).
+5. The Repeat Process: This cycle continues indefinitely.
+Every single year, a bond matures, providing you with cash that is then "rolled over" into a new long-term bond at the top of the ladder.
+This ensures you always have a bond maturing next year.

 Step-by-Step Guide to Building a Maturity Ladder